-Prior to January 1, 2025, the Independent Trustees each received \$25,000 for each regular quarterly meeting attended and \$2,500 for each special meeting attended, as well as reimbursement for travel and other out-of-pocket expenses incurred in connection with serving as a Trustee.
-In addition, the Lead Independent Trustee received an annual retainer of \$25,000 and the Audit Committee Chair received an annual retainer of \$20,000.
+Board Compensation.
+The Independent Trustees each receive a quarterly retainer of \$25,000 plus \$5,000 for each meeting attended.
+The Independent Trustees also receive reimbursement for travel and other out-of-pocket expenses incurred in connection with serving as a Trustee.
+In addition, the Lead Independent Trustee receives an annual retainer of \$35,000 and the Audit Committee Chair receives an annual retainer of \$30,000.
+The Trust has no pension or retirement plan.

-The following table shows the compensation earned by each Trustee for the Fund's fiscal year ending October 31, 2024.
+The following table shows the compensation estimated to be earned by each Trustee for the Fund's current fiscal year ending.
 Independent Trustee fees are an obligation of the Trust and are paid by the Adviser, as are other Trust expenses.
 The Trust pays the Adviser a unitary fee which the Adviser uses to pay Trust expenses.
 Trustee compensation shown below does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

-Name Aggregate Compensation From the Fund Total Compensation From Fund Complex Paid to Trustees
+Name Estimated Aggregate Compensation From Fund Estimated Total Compensation From Fund Complex Paid to Trustees (1)

 Interested Trustees

 Eric W. Falkeis \$0 \$0

 Independent Trustees

-Javier Marquina \$0 \$90,000
+Javier Marquina \$0 \$65,000

-Michelle McDonough \$0 \$108,750
+Michelle McDonough \$0 \$82,500

-David Norris \$0 \$105,000
+David Norris \$0 \$80,000